Constitutionalist (UK): Origins

 In 1922, when the Unionist Party voted to end the coalition government with the National Liberal Party, there were still members of both parties who preferred to continue working together.
 At the 1922 general election, in a number of constituencies local Unionist Associations decided to continue supporting National Liberal candidates and vice versa.
 However, by the 1923 general election, the National Liberals had formally rejoined the Liberal Party.
 In some constituencies there was still some electoral co-operation between Unionists and Liberals.
 In Dartford a former National Liberal member of Parliament, George Jarrett, chose not to join the Liberal party and sought re-election as a 'Constitutionalist'.
 He was supported by the local Unionist Association.

 Meaning of Constitutionalist

 The term had nothing to do with Constitutionalism in the philosophical sense.
-The term was meant to signify that the adherents believed in the principles of British constitutional government through electoral politics.
-It was used to highlight their belief that Labour, as a socialist party, did not fully support the existing British constitution.
+The term was meant to signify that the adherents believed in the principles of English constitutional government through electoral politics.
+It was used to highlight their belief that Labour, as a socialist party, did not fully support the existing English constitution.
 In January 1924 the first Labour government had taken office amongst fears of threats to the constitution.